Countries around the world are pouring billions of dollars into developing autonomous weapons systems—weapons that... Read more →

 You should speak with your professor if you have any questions about what constitutes a passing grade in their course.
 Normally you must earn a “D-” or higher but in some cases, such as English Writing (ENGW) courses (I.e. First-Year Writing, Advanced Writing in the Disciplines), language courses, and some major/minor courses, you must earn a “C” or higher in order for the course to count towards its respective requirement.
 Again, if you have any question about which grade will earn a pass (“S”), please check with your professor.

-Q: Can I still make Dean’s list if I elect to take two SP20 courses as pass/fail?
+Q: Can I still make Dean’s list if I elect to take courses as pass/fail in Spring 2020?

-Yes.
-Normally, students who elect to take a course pass/fail would not be eligible for Dean’s list but that rule is being relaxed for SP20.
-Students must still meet the following criteria in order to remain eligible: earn a 3.50 semester GPA or higher, no incomplete grades, no grades below “C-”, not on academic probation for the current term, must be carrying a full academic course load (16 credits or more).
+Students must still meet the following crieria in order to remain eligible: earn a 3.50 semester GPA or higher, no incomplete grades, no grades below “C-”, not on academic probation for the current term, must be carrying a full academic course load (16 credits or more).